Underpaid insurance claim recovery

 We prepare a detailed supplemental estimate documenting all damage that was missed or undervalued, and submit it to the insurance company with supporting evidence.
 This is the most common approach and is often sufficient to recover significant additional funds.

-If the insurance company does not agree to pay the supplemental, we invoke the appraisal clause in your policy.
-Each side selects an appraiser, and a neutral umpire is selected.
+If the insurance company does not agree to pay the supplemental, we walk you through invoking the appraisal clause in your policy.
+You decide whether to proceed; if you do, each side selects an appraiser and a neutral umpire is selected.
 Any two of the three reach a binding decision on the amount owed.

 When a claim involves legal questions that fall outside what a public adjuster can address, we connect policyholders with licensed insurance attorneys in our professional network.
 Public adjusters do not practice law and we do not provide legal advice - but we work alongside attorneys when a claim needs both.